Becca18/dsp/02-editors.md

 **PyCharm** because I'm used to using it at this point.
 I may also try Sublime.
 I like that PyCharm will alert me when something doesn't look right.

 **Useful keyboard shortcuts:**
-Comment or uncomment a line or fragment of code - ⌘/ Duplicate the current line or selection - ⌘D Find/replace text string in the current file - ⌘F/⌘R
+Comment or uncomment a line or fragment of code - ⌘/
+Duplicate the current line or selection - ⌘D
+Find/replace text string in the current file - ⌘F/⌘R

-You can customize PyCharm by going to preferences or view.
+You can customize PyCharm by going to Preferences and/or View, depending on what you want to customize exactly.